-Manuscripts must be written in English and submitted via the JFS Manuscript Central site: http://mc.manuscriptcentral.com/jofs.
+Manuscripts must be written in English and submitted via the JFS Research Exchange submission site: wiley.atyponrex.com/journal/JFO.
 Figures can be saved in a neutral data format such as TIFF, PNG or EPS with a resolution of at least 300 dpi.
 Authors should not use PowerPoint or similar programs or import graphics into Word.
 Scanned figures should have a resolution of 300 dpi (halftone) or 600 to 1200 dpi (line drawings) in relation to the reproduction size.
 Detailed information on the submission of electronic artwork can be found at http://authorservices.wiley.com.